-Part 3: Revolution in medicine this will focus on the late 18th and 19th centuries when medicine experienced rapid changes such as Germ Theory, anaesthetics and the Public Health Acts.
+Part 3: Revolution in medicine - this will focus on the late 18th and 19th centuries when medicine experienced rapid changes such as Germ Theory, anaesthetics and the Public Health Acts.

 Part 4: Modern medicine - this topic brings us up to the modern day looking at the transformative role of penicillin, what changes war brought about and the NHS.

-Britain: Migration, empires and the people c790present day
+Or Unit 3 Britain: Migration, empires and the people c790present day

-This thematic study (study of themes over a long period of time) will enable students to gain an understanding of how the medicine and public health have developed over
+This thematic study will enable students to gain an understanding of how migration has impacted Britain over time.